 The midsole will certainly make you feel like you’re walking on a cloud thanks to the built-in FluidRide technology that provides the ultimate combination of bounce-back and cushioning properties.
 You have rearfoot and forefoot cushioning as well for impact absorption on heel strike and toe-off.
 The Nimbus 16 even has an extra 3mm of additional height in the heel to help alleviate Achilles tension in the women’s version making it one of the best women’s running shoes for bad knees.

 A Guidance Line on the outsole is actually a vertical flex groove designed to help give you a nice line of progression for enhanced gait efficiency.
 Combine that with the wonderful Guidance Trusstic System, and you’re looking at a smooth transition that helps optimize your gait while giving you added midfoot structure support, too.

 For runners with bad knees, it’s really important to have a shoe with a lot of cushioning and with the Nimbus 16, you’ll feel like you’re running on the clouds.

-The Kayano 20 are the best cushioned running shoes for bad knees.
+The Kayano 20 is one of the best cushioned running shoes for bad knees and one of the best running shoes for ACL injury (Anterior Cruciate Ligament) .
 It’s a phenomenal running shoe that will reignite your desire to do some running on the road as well as on the treadmill.
 It’s absolutely one of the best running shoes for bad knees, IT Band, Plantar Fasciitis and all sorts of leg pain as it helps align the knees and ankles and balance the foot.

 It’s a sturdy, well-cushioned shoe with great comfort, support, stability and padding.
 All of these attributes ensure a pain-free running experience.
 Its comfortable insole, superior padding and gel technology really help absorb the shock and keep your knees and joints from taking a beating.